 Physical Therapy: A physical therapist is available to provide pelvic muscle training, biofeedback and a series of exercise programs to help achieve improved continence and a coordinated bowel movement.
 The physical therapist works on specialty exercises that will help with both voiding and stooling.

-We also partner with the University of Michigan Adult Pelvic Floor Program and our GI Physiology Laboratory to provide comprehensive and state of the art care for children with a host of pediatric colorectal problems.
+We also partner with the Michigan Medicine Adult Pelvic Floor Program and our GI Physiology Laboratory to provide comprehensive and state of the art care for children with a host of pediatric colorectal problems.

 Discover the Michigan Difference in pediatric colorectal surgical care.